sampsonc/AuthHeaderUpdater/README.md

 * **[Carl Sampson](https://www.chs.us)** -  [@chs](https://twitter.com/chs)

+See also the list of [contributors](https://github.com/authheaderupdater/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details